 The Ad Manager request URL has a hard limit of 2,000 characters.
 This will never affect most publishers, but a page with a very large number of units called through SRA could exceed this limit.
 In this case, switching to multi-request mode would allow that string to be split into shorter chunks and avoid the limit.

 SRA can cause problems if you define units that you do not then display

 Because Single Request mode runs the auctions when the ad units are defined in the header, this can cause problems if you don’t then display those units.
 This is common in set-ups where a publisher is defining all units used throughout a site in the head of every page, but tailoring which units are actually shown.
 There are reasons why this isn’t a good approach even in multi-request mode, but in Single Request mode, it will mess with reporting and can cause issues with invalid impressions.
 We discuss this issue in more detail in this article.

 How to disable Single Request Architecture / Enable Multi-Request Mode

 Should you encounter any challenges with Single Request mode (SRA), the process of disabling and transitioning to a different mode is straightforward.
 If you find yourself facing issues discussed earlier, you can easily make the switch.
 Simply remove the googletag.pubads().enableSingleRequest(); line from your code.
 This action will smoothly revert the system back to multi-request mode, resolving any difficulties you may have encountered.

 Should I use Single Request Architecture?

-If you are still not sure whether to use SRA or not, then the advice is to use it.
-The performance advantage can be significant and it will work well for most websites.
+Still not sure whether to use SRA or not?
+Test it out.
+The performance advantages can be significant, and it will work well for most websites.
 If you know that one of the issues above might affect you, try enabling SRA but monitoring for issues.
 It is a simple enough change to disable it at a later point should you have problems.